freenandes/topo-da-mente/content/Notes/PaperLikeWeb.md

 ---
+title: Paper-like Web
 draft: false
-tags: [web, design, slow]
+tags:
-title: Paper-like Web
+  - web
+  - design
+  - slow
 ---

 I would like to transform the web experience into something more paper-like where people: